FlipDyn with Control: Resource Takeover Games with Dynamics: FlipDyn-Con for LQ Problems

-Next, we outline the NE takeover strategies of both the players, along with the corresponding saddle-point values for each of the \texttt{FlipDyn} state, for discrete-time linear dynamics, linear state-feedback control policies, and quadratic costs.
-We begin by analyzing the case when $x$ is a scalar, for which we will compute the saddle-point value exactly, and subsequently proceed to approximate the saddle-point value for the $n$- dimensional case.
+Next, we outline the NE takeover strategies for both players, with the corresponding saddle-point values for each \texttt{FlipDyn} state, discrete-time linear dynamics with linear state-feedback control policies, and quadratic costs.
+We first analyze the scalar case, where $x$ is one-dimensional, to compute the exact saddle-point value, and then extend our analysis to approximate the saddle-point value for the $n$-dimensional case.